bnb-chain/greenfield-cmd/README.md

 ### basic config

-The command should run with "-c filePath" to load the config file and the config should be toml format
+The command should run with "-c filePath" to load the config file and the config should be toml format.
+The default config file is "config.toml"

 Config file example:
 ```
 rpcAddr = "gnfd-testnet-fullnode-cosmos-us.bnbchain.org:9090"
 chainId = "greenfield_5600-1"
-privateKey = "ec9577ceafbfa462d510e505df63aba8f8b23886fefxxxxxxxxxxxxx"
+passwordFile = "password.txt"
 ```

 ### support commands